- A simple but appealing look

 All deliver a reasonable amount of equipment, but none offers much in the way of options or innovation.

 We give the Tucson a 7 for features, with a point above average each for base content and for Hyundai’s excellent powertrain and bumper-to-bumper warranty.
 (Read more about how we rate cars.)

 The base Tucson SE has the base 4-cylinder and automatic, as well as power features, air conditioning, cruise control, a rearview camera, Bluetooth with audio streaming, and a 5.0-inch touchscreen for its infotainment system.
 It’s the only Tucson still sold with a CD player, in case you won’t let the 1990s die.

-The SEL adds a 7.0-inch screen with Apple CarPlay and Android Auto, as well as HD and satellite radio.
+The SEL adds power adjustable driver's seat, heated front seats, a 7.0-inch screen with Apple CarPlay and Android Auto, as well as HD and satellite radio.

 A Value trim level offers those features plus rear parking sensors, dual-zone automatic climate control, keyless ignition, a handsfree power tailgate, and a panoramic sunroof.
 It also has 19-inch wheels and heated front seats.

-Limited models offer leather, an 8.0-inch touchscreen, and an Ultimate package gets ventilated front seats, heated rear seats, and forward-collision warnings with automatic emergency braking.
+Limited models offer leather, and an Ultimate package gets cooled front seats, heated rear seats, and forward-collision warnings with automatic emergency braking.